albertoabellagarcia/test2/curve/spec.md

 Entity: Curve
 =============

+Text to be included between overall title and description.

 Global description: **This entity contains a harmonised description of a generic curve made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.**
 ## Data Model description of properties